On the Counting of Involutory MDS Matrices: Some results on Near-MDS matrices

 Also, all the other three $3 \times 4$ submatrices of $M$ are of the structure obtained by column permutation on the submatrices of structure $N$.
 Therefore, each of them has rank $3$.
 Thus, any $3 \times 4$ submatrix of $M$ is of full rank.
 Similarly, we can show that any $4 \times 3$ submatrix of $M$ is of full rank.
 Therefore, by Lemma~\ref{Lemma_nMDS_charac}, we conclude that $M$ is an NMDS matrix.

 \end{proof}

 Like Hadamard matrices, the zeros in the above lemma can be arranged so that there is exactly one zero in each row and each column.
-Thus, we have the following theorem.
+Thus, we have the following result.